I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Or a bit more detail with curved beds and paths like this below.

-And, here is a lot more about what steps to take...
+And, there's more about what steps you can take...

 remember the Ten Steps ?

-And if you have a bit of time, and want to "hear" my story, pour a cuppa and settle in....It's a bit long but I'll share some links to tempt you to read my other pages... and you can return here any time.
+If you have a little time and want to see my story, pour a cuppa ....It's a bit long but along the way I'll share links to other pages... and you can return here any time.

-Many years ago, we moved to a home with no garden and a sense there never was one.
+Many years ago, our "new" home had no garden and looked like there never was one.

 I was overwhelmed.